erwocky/geant4-scripts/README.md

 * Script to sort primaries into frames and find events and particle tracks (blobs) from those frames (`find_events.py`)
 * Wrapper script to parallelize either of the above (`wrapit.pl`)
+* Concatenation script to combine output from above into single files (`combit.py`).
 * Test data generated from MIT Geant4 simulations (`test_data/`)

 * Development directory containing deprecated scripts and testing (`devel/`)